Tobias Arlt

-Tobias Arlt (born 2 June 1987) is a German luger who has competed since 1991, acting as a backdriver.
+Tobias Arlt (born 2 June 1987) is a German luger, acting as a back driver.
 He won a silver medal in the men's doubles event at the 2008 FIL World Luge Championships, a silver and a bronze at the 2010 FIL European Luge Championships, a gold medal at the FIL World Luge Championships 2013, and two gold medals at his debut Olympics, the 2014 Winter Olympics in Sochi.

-Biography
+Career

 Tobias Arlt was born on 2 June 1987 in Berchtesgaden, West Germany.
 He began luging at the age of four, beginning to compete in 1991; his national debut was in 2006.
-Arlt is a backdriver in luging, and his partner for doubles is Tobias Wendl.
+Arlt is a back driver in luging, and his partner for doubles is Tobias Wendl.
 As a team, they have several nicknames, including "The Bayern-Express" and "The Two Tobis".

 At the 2008 FIL World Luge Championship in Oberhof, Germany, in the men's doubles, Arlt won a silver medal.
-At the 2010 FIL European Luge Championships in Sigulda, Latvia, Arlt won a silver in the men's doubles and a bronze in the mixed team disciplines; and at the 2013 FIL World Luge Championships, he won a gold medal.
+At the 2010 FIL European Luge Championships in Sigulda, Latvia, Arlt won a silver in the men's doubles and a bronze in the team relay disciplines; and at the 2013 FIL World Luge Championships, he won a gold medal.
 Arlt and Wendl have finished in first place in the overall World Cup standings three times in the last four years.